 Tea tree oil is an essential oil with great antiseptic properties.
 It can help eliminate fungus, bacteria, and other microorganisms that are found in the mouth.

 Since it tends to have a strong taste, we recommend that you dilute it with equal parts water or an herbal infusion.

-- Use it as a mouthwash, making sure to reach the areas that contain the sores.
+- Use it as a mouthwash, making sure to reach your sores.

-- Wait 20 minutes before consuming any food or drinks, since it will keep working even though the liquid is no longer in your mouth.
+- Wait 20 minutes before consuming any food or drink since it will keep working even though the liquid is no longer in your mouth.